comprna/R2Dtool/README.md

 ```

 ### General notes
-Transcriptome to genome liftover relies only on transcript_id, site coordinates, and strand (columns 1:3,6)
+- Transcriptome to genome liftover relies only on transcript_id, site coordinates, and strand (columns 1:3,6)
+- Other columns aren't considered during annotation or liftover, and can be used to store additional information of interest
+- A header containing column names is expected for annotation and liftover